eliotcochrane/eliotcochrane.github.io/_posts/2023-11-14-preseason-wax.md

 ### Storage Wax

-Start by scraping the edges of any leftover wax that was put on to keep the edges rust-free.
+Start by scraping the edges of any leftover wax that was put on to keep the edges rust-free and then move onto the base which was coated to prevent drying of the base.
+Imagine the base as a sponge.
+We want to keep as much wax in the base as possible.
 This wax had probably accumulated dirt and dust and protected the base over the summer season.
 Scrape the bases clean using a wax scraper and get the wax pores open with a good brass brush.

 Don't be too concerned with getting the perfect finish.
 This step in the process is just clearing the way for what is to come.
 In this step, if there is any excessive dirt in the wax, maybe putting on another of the same wax and scraping while it is still warm is a good idea.
 This can remove the dirt before any other waxes are laid down.